Key Deadlines, Compliance & Tax Updates

 Choosing Your Financial Year-End

+Your financial year‑end (FYE) determines every subsequent deadline, from ECI filing to annual return submission.
 Every Singapore company must close its accounts annually.
 You do this on a consistent date—your financial year-end.
 You choose it at incorporation.
 Alternatively, you can choose it within your first few months.
 Our how to register a company in Singapore guide outlines this process.

 Things to consider when choosing your FYE: